 Who your protagonist is also controls the tone, emotional journey, and type of story.
 Pick any superhero movie recently produced.
 If the villain were the protagonist, the story would be a tragedy because they failed.
 These movies are comedies (in the broadest, traditional definition) because the main characters succeed.
 Most horror movies would become science fiction, urban fantasy, or literary fiction if told from the monster/killer’s perspective.
 Your choice in protagonist controls your story’s arc.

 How your protagonist views their world and situation affects the tone of your story.
 An upbeat, witty protagonist leads to a funny, light-hearted tale.
 A pessimistic, tough main character leads to a darker, gritty story.
 Make sure your protagonist’s perspective and personality and story’s tone are in alignment.

 Point of View Lens

 Your choice in main character and point of view control how your reader perceives the events of your story, in particular the conflict.
-Usually, readers want to read about the characters experiencing and being changed by the conflict.
+Usually, readers want to read about characters experiencing and being changed by the conflict.
 If you have a car crash, they want to experience that crash, not witness it.
-Making sure your point of view characters are the ones directly involved in the conflict unless they are offering a unique perspective.
+Make sure your point of view characters are the ones directly involved in the conflict, unless they are offering a unique perspective.